 That way, every time you create a Facebook event, you know you’ll end up with the perfect Facebook cover image.

 Our design team has created dozens of beautiful Facebook event cover image templates.

-If you find a template you’d like to use, simply click on it to start editing and customizing it right away in Creatopy.
+If you find a template you’d like to use, simply click on it to start editing and customizing it right away in our banner making tool, Creatopy.

 Alternatively, you can create your own Facebook event cover image from scratch.
 Upload your own photos, logo, and add all the details for the attendees.

 Then, simply download it to your computer and upload it to the Facebook event page.

 Tips & Tricks to Create a Stunning Facebook Event Cover